CaptainCrowbar/prion-lib/rs-core/range.md

 undefined if `k>n`.
 The `sample_p()` algorithm selects each element with probability `p`; behaviour is undefined if `p<0` or `p>1`.
 The `sample_replace()` algorithm selects a random element `k` times, with replacement.
-For the first two the elements in the output range are in the same order as they were in the input.
+For `sample_k()` and `sample_p()`, the elements in the output range are in the same order as they were in the input.
+None of these algorithms are guaranteed to produce identical output in different compilation environments.

 * `Range r >>` **`remove`**`(T t) -> ConditionalForwardRange`
 * `Container& c <<` **`remove`**`(T t)`